Simonsen94/SME_Analyst/src/pages/blog/2023-06-17-less-is-more-why-focusing-on-few-success-metrics-yields-better-results.md

 ## Real-life examples

 Imagine you're a chef opening a new restaurant.
 You have a limited amount of time and resources to perfect your menu.
 Instead of overwhelming yourself by attempting to create an extensive menu with countless dishes, you focus on refining a handful of signature dishes that truly represent your culinary vision.
 By doing so, you invest your time, energy, and resources in perfecting those few items that will define the success of your establishment.
-In a similar vein, as a small business owner, focusing on a few key success metrics allows you to channel your efforts and resources towards improving those metrics that will have the most significant impact on your digital strategy.
+In a similar vein, as a small business owner, focusing on a few key success metrics allows you to channel your efforts and resources towards improving those metrics that will have the most significant impact on your digital strategy ([Develop your strategy with 4 steps](https://smeanalyst.com/blog/2023-06-01-develop-your-digital-strategy-with-these-4-steps/) and [Make a KPI framework](https://smeanalyst.com/blog/2023-03-04-creating-a-kpi-framework-for-your-digital-strategy-why-its-essential-for-success/) to evaluate it)

 Moreover, concentrating on a select few metrics not only saves you time but also reduces unnecessary costs.
 In the world of web analytics, measuring everything possible may require complex tracking systems, additional tools, or specialized personnel—all of which can be costly for small businesses with limited budgets.
 By narrowing down your focus to a core set of metrics that truly matter to your business, you can allocate your resources more efficiently, ensuring that you extract the maximum value from your analytics endeavors.